About BD2

 Selected teams will then be invited to develop a 5-page application that describes the scientific scope, technical strategies, team capabilities, a comprehensive budget, organizational commitments, and other details.
 Funded teams will be expected to share resources, data, and progress with other teams in the network throughout the funding period.
 Teams will also have the opportunity to develop new partnerships with other teams within the network and the potential to access additional collaborative grants.
 We intend to continue funding an additional two years beyond the original three-year grant period for teams exhibiting strong productivity and promise.

 We seek multidisciplinary teams of researchers from across the world to pool ideas and work together across expertise to explore the fundamental mechanisms of bipolar disorder.
 Successful teams will present a diversity of techniques, methodologies, and expertise that focus on a central causal mechanistic hypothesis that gives rise to the etiology of bipolar disorder.
-Applications that utilize multiple techniques, such as animal models, biochemical techniques, cell models that include human iPSCs and brain organoids, and brain imaging, will be considered.
-Additionally, applications that seek to collect data or samples from existing patient cohorts will be accepted.
+Applications that utilize any of multiple approaches, such as animal models, biochemical techniques, cell models (including human iPSCs and brain organoids), and human investigation (including brain imaging and circuit analyses), will be considered.
 A gender and racial diversity of subjects and samples reflective of the general population will strengthen an application.
-Applications focused on the clinical efficacy of a treatment or intervention, especially recruitment of participants into new or existing trials or administrative or infrastructure support for clinical trials, are not within the scope of this program and should not be submitted for consideration.
+Applications focused primarily on the clinical efficacy of a treatment or intervention, especially recruitment of participants into new or existing trials or administrative or infrastructure support for clinical trials, are not within the scope of this program and should not be submitted for consideration.

 Funded teams should champion team science, open science, and innovative thinking.
-We encourage applications from teams that are diverse in perspective, expertise, gender, institution, and career stage.
-We seek to build a vibrant community of funded investigators who will use ambitious strategies to test causal mechanisms and hypotheses to better understand the etiology, temporal dynamics, and heterogeneity of bipolar disorder.
+We encourage applications from teams that are diverse in perspective, expertise, gender, race, ethnicity, institution, and career stage.
+We are building a vibrant community of funded investigators who use ambitious and creative strategies to test causal mechanisms and hypotheses to better understand the etiology, temporal dynamics, and heterogeneity of bipolar disorder.

 Important Dates